-Parasympathy is made of a series of kinetic reflective tiles folded and fluctuated in a calculated rhythm, producing a spectacle of color and patterns akin to the northern lights.
-The effect was contingent upon the involvement of its users; using a smart wristband, biophysical data i.e., heart rate, skin electricity, blood volume, and temperature) was gathered and analyzed by our ML algorithm and translated into emotion categories.
-The installation was then calibrated to actively respond to these data by changing patterns and colors to create an ambient that would improve the users’ emotions.
+Parasympathy is made of a series of kinetic tiles folded and fluctuated in a calculated rhythm, producing a spectacle of color and patterns akin to the northern lights.
+The effect was contingent upon the involvement of its users; using a smart wristband, biophysical data (i.e., heart rate, skin electricity, blood volume, and temperature) was gathered and analyzed by our ML algorithm and translated into emotion categories.
+The installation was then calibrated in real-time to actively respond to this data by changing patterns and colors to create an ambient that would improve the users’ emotions.
 For example, if the stress was detected, space morphed, and colors shifted to calming bright colors such as blue.
 Based on earlier color studies, we assigned different colors to different emotions to navigate and index the moods of the users.

 The application of this cognition-emotion-space interaction system has the potential to be utilized as a method of remedial therapy, provide augmented assistant living for people with physical and mental disabilities and elderlies ultimately empowering them to regain control over their environments and live more equal and independent lifestyles.

-Link to the video of the project: https://www.youtube.com/watch?v=qrUnVqfXy8Y
+Link to the project video: https://www.youtube.com/watch?v=qrUnVqfXy8Y

 Team Morphogenesis Lab – Washington State University